 Additionally, it is just as or even more important to know HOW to feed them.
 Although the ingredients used in different feed types are similar, the proportions vary depending on the particular age and use category of chickens being fed.
 Each bag of feed is labeled with its specific use.
 So before selecting the top choices for chicken feed, let’s start by explaining the necessary types of food appropriate for the different ages of chickens we keep:

 Day-old chicks through 18 weeks old require starter feed, aka starter crumbles, containing 20-24% protein.
-Starter feed contains the highest percentage of protein of any type of commercial feed, appropriate for the amount of growing the average chick does in its first few weeks of life.
+Starter feed contains the highest percentage of protein of any commercial feed type, appropriate for the amount of growth the average chick does in its first few weeks of life.

 Starter feed for chicks can be purchased in both medicated and un-medicated varieties.
-Your decision with regard to purchasing medicated vs. un-medicated might hinge on the vaccinations, if any, your chicks received before you bought or hatched them.
+Your decision concerning purchasing medicated vs. un-medicated might hinge on the vaccinations, if any, your chicks received before you bought or hatched them.

 Pullet Grower Feed

-Once your chickens start laying eggs (around 20 weeks of age) they should be switched to a layer feed.
-Layer feed is commonly available in mash, crumbles and pellet forms, all of which describe the size of the feed.
-Mash is the smallest and pellets, the largest.
-Layer feed generally contains 16-18% protein and has added calcium, which is necessary for strong bones and creating healthy eggshells.
+Once your chickens start laying eggs (around 20 weeks of age), you should switch them to a layer feed.
+Layer feed is commonly available in mash, crumbles, and pellet forms, all of which describe the feed’s size.
+Mash is the smallest, and pellets, the largest.
+Layer feed generally contains 16-18% protein and has added calcium, necessary for strong bones and creating healthy eggshells.

-While layer feed contains a decent amount of calcium, an additional source of calcium such as crushed oyster shells may be made accessible to laying hens in a separate dish, that is available but not a part of, regular feed.
+While layer feed contains a decent amount of calcium, an additional calcium source such as crushed oyster shells may be made accessible to laying hens in a separate dish that is available but not a part of regular feed.

-In addition to a decent standard feed, there are some general ‘add ons’ that make good sense for a backyard flock:
+In addition to a decent standard feed, there is some general ‘add ons’ that make good sense for a backyard flock:

 Layers vs. Broilers